EMRI_MC: A GPU-based Python code for Bayesian inference of EMRI waveforms: Installing and running the code

+Installation of the code essentially requires the installation of the supporting packages, explained in the \texttt{README} file of the code.
 Running the code is particularly simple.
 Placing all files in the same folder, and setting up all parameters as explained above, one starts the notebook {\it main.ipynb}, and executes the cells.
 The first cell computes the fiducial model, and the following cells start the MCMC run around the chosen fiducial.
 The MCMC results are stored in a \texttt{.txt} file.
 Currently, for the sake of an example we consider a 4-parameter case: 3 source parameters (2 masses and 1 spin), and 1 propagation parameter ($\Xi_0$).

 As an illustration, in Figure \ref{fig:waveforms} we plot the computed waveforms for characteristic values of the eccentricity and spin, as computed by the function \texttt{plot\_waveform()}.
 The orbital angles have been fixed according to the conventions mentioned earlier.
 What is more, Figure \ref{fig:corner} shows an example corner plot from a MCMC run with 4 free parameters - 3 for the generation (masses+spin) and 1 for the propagation of the waveform respectively ($\Xi_0$).
 As it can be seen, our constraints on the parameter $\Xi_0$ (see equation \eqref{eq:Xi}), which relates to a modified gravity effect in the propagation of the waveform, are within the same order of magnitude as with very recent results in the literature \cite{Liu:2023onj}.
+It is also interesting to compare our results with those of \cite{Babak:2017tow}.
+Despite the similarity, the differences in the numbers can be due to a multitude of factors, for example, the fact that our MCMC exploration covers a smaller EMRIs' parameter space, the different choice of the noise function, the use of noise-less waveforms, or even the different choice of overtones.
+We remind that our particular example considers the orientation of the binary parameters fixed, but these can be allowed to vary in the code.